ebbnflow98/ClipConductor/README.md

 -Make sure you set up your IAC Driver to allow you to route MIDI to Spectacle.
 Instructions on setting up IAC driver are [here](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus)).

 ## Credits
--The "Kaledioscope" and "Ripple" FX were adapted from Dennis Perelov's book, [*Mastering openFrameworks*](http://b.parsons.edu/~traviss/booKs/oF/Mastering%20openFrameworks%20-%20Yanc,%20Chris_compressed.pdf).
+•   The "Kaledioscope" and "Ripple" FX were adapted from Dennis Perelov's book, [*Mastering openFrameworks*](http://b.parsons.edu/~traviss/booKs/oF/Mastering%20openFrameworks%20-%20Yanc,%20Chris_compressed.pdf).

--The "ASCII" effect was adapted from a shader I found online over a year ago that I have been unable to find once again to this point.
+•   The "ASCII" effect was adapted from a shader I found online over a year ago that I have been unable to find once again to this point.
 If the ASCII code looks like yours, please come forward and claim it! :)

-- The "Zebra" effect was adapted from [Color Zebra](https://www.shadertoy.com/view/Xsl3z8) by gtoledo3.
+•   The "Zebra" effect was adapted from [Color Zebra](https://www.shadertoy.com/view/Xsl3z8) by gtoledo3.

--Here are the fantastic addons and other software that I used to build this project.
+-Here are the addons and other software that I used to build this project!

 •   [openFrameworks](https://openframeworks.cc/about/)
 •   [ofxDatGui](https://braitsch.github.io/ofxDatGui/) by Stephen Braitsch